redis/redis-doc/commands/getrange.md

-@complexity

-O(N) where N is the length of the returned string.
-The complexity is ultimately determined by the returned length, but because creating a substring from an existing string is very cheap, it can be considered O(1) for small strings.

 **Warning**: this command was renamed to `GETRANGE`, it is called `SUBSTR` in Redis versions `<= 2.0`.

 Returns the substring of the string value stored at `key`, determined by the